cmsodi/satdh/articles/role-of-artificial-intelligence-in-space-exploration/index.md

 ## AI can Pose Some Challenges and Risks for Space Exploration

-This list focuses on the potential drawbacks and pitfalls of artificial intelligence and space exploration, and how they need to be addressed and regulated, such as:
+This list focuses on the potential drawbacks and pitfalls of AI and space exploration, and how they need to be addressed and regulated, such as:

 - Ethical, legal, social, and technical issues, that may arise from the use or misuse of artificial intelligence in space.
 - The need for human oversight, control, and responsibility, to ensure that artificial intelligence is aligned with human values and interests.